- Stephen Cottrell, Professional music-making in London: ethnography and experience (Ashgate, 2004)

 - Cottrell’s discussion of myth and humour (123–47), citing Merriam’s paradigm of low status, high importance, and deviant behaviour—“licence to deviate from behavioural norms” (137, cf. 143)—often reminds me of the Li band (cf. my book p.23); one might also think of other embattled freelancers like actors (“luvvies”).
 Like household Daoists, musicians are poorly paid.
 I might add that muso humour (particularly that of the classical muso—or the ritual specialist?!) further serves both to defuse pressure and to deflate pretension.
 A lot of our stories immortalize hooligan behaviour on tour.
 Such deviant behaviour—or at least deviant self-image—is a kind of “No, I won’t be a paragon of elite culture for you”, however childish.

 - Good too to see Cottrell drawing attention to “conductor-baiting”—better described as “maestro-baiting” (cf. his discussion of musos’ sarcastic use of the term maestro, p.139), recounting the famous story “You think I know Fuck Nothing—but I know FUCK ALL!”
-(135–6).
+(135–6) (for variations, see my post on Visual culture).
 He attributes it to Celibidache, but I’ve heard it about Böhm (both are perfect candidates!); and outside the orchestral context it is usually attributed to director Michael Curtiz.
 Conductors are an authority figure par excellence.

 - He cogently discusses viola jokes (131, 136, 142, 144–6)—for which whole websites have arisen, of course.
 In Plucking the winds (p.233) I cited this one:

 What two things have the Beatles got in common with the viola section of the BBC Symphony Orchestra?

 Most of them are still alive; and they haven’t been together since the 1960s.